kartonfarkas/api_docs/source/suite/customers/administrator_update.rst

      - string
      - Admin's role/position
      -
+   * - pwd_update_interval
+      - int
+      - Number of days after which password change is necessary -
+   * - default_upages_lang
+     - string
+     - Default language of the www.emarsys.net/u/… links of the launched email campaigns -
+   * - tz
+     - string
+     - Time zone
+     -
+   * - mobile_phone
+     - string
+     - Admin's mobile phone number
+     -
+   * - last_verification_action_date
+     - date
+     - For internal use only
+     -
+   * - actual_login
+     - date
+     - Date of the last login
+     -
    * - disabled
      - int
      - Indicates if the account is disabled (1) or not (0).